Rhythm Nation 1814 (film): Reception

 Elena Gooray of 34th Street Magazine praised the video's overall theme, concept, and wardrobe.
 Music journalist Richard Croft considered it "captivating", saying "It is incredible, one of the top five music videos ever made."
 Croft added, "I've never seen dancing like that in a video, and no matter how many times I see it, I can never look away.
 It's captivating.
 'Rhythm Nation' is the most empowering, come-on-get-up song in the world."

-Rolling Stone described the full length piece as a "mini-musical" which "told the morality tale of two shoeshine boys who discover the Rhythm Nation".
+Rolling Stone described the full-length piece as a "mini-musical" which "told the morality tale of two shoeshine boys who discover the Rhythm Nation".
 The New York Times stated the plot "juxtaposes her dance routines with grim urban imagery and a plot line about drugs versus dreams".
-Chris Willman of The LA Times considered it "ambitious" and "fun", saying "The can-humans-really-do-that? choreography in the three dance numbers is on a par with, and may even top, the best of brother Michael's hoof-happy videos".
+Chris Willman of the Los Angeles Times considered it "ambitious" and "fun", saying "The "can-humans-really-do-that?" choreography in the three dance numbers is on par with, and may even top, the best of brother Michael's hoof-happy videos".
 Willman added, "What connects these numbers is an anti-drug story, unfortunately bolstered by the glitziness-among-the-L.A.-ruins imagery of "Blade Runner."
-Director Dominic Sena's "slick penchant for neato futuristic grime" was also praised, adding "the big-bass songs and the dazzling dancing say what the hokey script can't."
+Director Dominic Sena's "slick penchant for neat futuristic grime" was also praised, adding "the big-bass songs and the dazzling dancing say what the hokey script can't."